dhocker/athomeled/README.md

 * web-color is a [named web color](https://www.w3schools.com/colors/colors_names.asp)
 * rrggbb is a 6 digit hex color

+Note that a color name defined by a color statement will override a web color of the same name.

 ### Web Colors
 In addition to colors defined via the color statement, all of the
 [named web colors](https://www.w3schools.com/colors/colors_names.asp)
 are available for use anywhere a color is required.
+Consider web colors to be the initial set of defined colors.

 ### Eval
 Use the eval statement to define a named value where the value is a Python expression.